Category Archives: Wine & Food

 Filed under Photography, R. Doug Wicker, travel, vacation, Wine & Food

-Vrede en Lus Wine Estate
+Vrede en Lust Wine Estate

 The next stop on our Cape Town-area wine tour was also in the Paarl winemaking region, and it served the best wines of the three wineries we visited on this tour.
 This stop was also our lunch break, and it was an absolute delight dining here.
 So, today’s photo tour and review transports you to Vrede en Lust and their Lust Bistro & Bakery.
 As you can see, Lust Bistro is an immense establishment that doubles as a venue for large private functions and events: